mayur7891/Erino/README.md

 2. **Sequelize ORM**: Using Sequelize abstracts the database interactions and makes it easier to manage migrations and models.
 3. **Separation of Concerns**: The project is structured in a way that separates the concerns of different parts of the application (e.g., components, services, controllers).

+---

+This version uses backticks for all commands and code sections as requested!